 Professor Chappell published the book "Before the Bomb: How America Approached the End of the Pacific War" and is currently revising the book "The Methods and Skills of History: A Practical Guide" originally written by two former colleagues.
 He has presented numerous conference papers on popular music while researching and writing a manuscript titled "Tell Me Something Good: The Top 40 and American Culture in the 1970s."
 Chappell has written essays for the St. Louis Post-Dispatch and published book reviews in the American Historical Review, Gulf South Historical Review, and the Journal of Health Politics, Policy, and Law.

-Noteworthy presentations by Chappell include an Oxford University Roundtable for Social Justice, the live videoconference "Mr. Truman Meets Hiroshima on the Future of Nuclear Weapons," — a historic cooperation between the Harry S Truman Presidential Library and Museum and the Hiroshima Peace Memorial Museum — and at the International Conference for a Nuclear-Free, Peaceful, Just, and Sustainable World held at Riverside Church in New York City.
+Noteworthy presentations by Chappell include an Oxford University Roundtable for Social Justice, the live videoconference "Mr. Truman Meets Hiroshima on the Future of Nuclear Weapons" — a historic cooperation between the Harry S Truman Presidential Library and Museum and the Hiroshima Peace Memorial Museum — and at the International Conference for a Nuclear-Free, Peaceful, Just, and Sustainable World held at Riverside Church in New York City.

 Chappell worked with history teachers from the Parkway and Rockwood public school districts in a series of Teaching American History grants.
 He also participated with other scholars and students in a peace studies trip to Japan through American University and taught at Regent's University in London.

-Chappell earned his BS in History from Illinois State University, his MA in History with an emphasis in American history from Indiana University, and his PhD in History with an emphasis 20th century U.S. history from Indiana University.
+Chappell earned his BS in History from Illinois State University, his MA in History with an Emphasis in American History from Indiana University, and his PhD in History with an Emphasis 20th-century U.S. History from Indiana University.

-Professor, International Relations, Director, Online Programs in International Relations
+Professor, International Relations

 Pease received her PhD from the University of Nebraska-Lincoln in 1994, her MA from the University of Nebraska-Lincoln in 1990, and her BA from Louisiana State University in 1987.
-Her areas of interest include international relations, international political economy, international organizations, international law, foreign policy, and human rights.
+Her areas of interest include international relations, international political economy, international organizations, international law, foreign policy and human rights.

 "Human Rights and Humanitarian Diplomacy."
 Manchester, UK: Manchester University Press.
 2016.

 The Role of the United Nations in International Law.
 Insights on Law and Society.
-11(July 2011)3: 6-27.
+11 (July 2011) 3: 6-27.

 Who Says What the Law Is?
 International Studies Review.
 Winter/December (2010) 12: 628-636.